-Performance: LEED (Leadership in Energy and Environmental Design), is an internationally recognized green building certification system developed by the US Green Building Council.
+Performance: Leadership in Energy and Environmental Design (LEED), is an internationally recognized green building certification system developed by the US Green Building Council.
 With the completion of the Judicial Complex and Pajarito Cliffs Site in 2010, approximately 40% of the total square footage of County facilities was at least LEED Silver Certified.
-The Pajarito Cliffs Site was awarded LEED Gold and the County will continue to strive towards Gold when cost effective.
-In six years, the County increased the percentage of total building square footage that is LEED certified from 0 to 40%.
+The Pajarito Cliffs Site was awarded LEED Gold and the County will continue to strive towards LEED Gold when cost effective.
+In 2015, the County completed construction of the Pajarito Environmental Education Center (PEEC) a 6,000 square foot building which was awarded LEED Gold certification.
+In 2016, the Los Alamos Community Building (now the Los Alamos Teen Center) was remodeled and is working toward LEED Silver Certification.
+Due to the Environmental Sustainability Initiative, the County increased the percentage of total building square footage that is LEED certified from 0 to 60%.